Chord symbols

 In the General selection, check or uncheck the Play box.

 The global style options for chord symbols are found in Format -> Style -> Chord symbols.
-Not every setting is applicable to every type of chord symbol notation; where not relevant, they will have no effect.
-(For example: switching to Jazz style will affect chord symbols and NNS, but not RNA.)
+Not every setting is applicable to every type of chord symbol notation.
+When not relevant, they will have no effect (for example, switching to Jazz style will affect chord symbols and NNS, but not RNA).

-Each type of chord symbol notation does have its own default text style, which can be configured in Format -> Style -> Text styles (Chord symbol, Roman numeral analysis, Nashville number).
+Each type of chord symbol notation has its own default text style, which can be configured in Format -> Style -> Text styles (Chord symbol, Roman numeral analysis, Nashville number).

 This determines how chord symbols are rendered.
 It affects all chord symbols in the score and cannot be overridden for a specific item.